kloudlite/kloudlite/kl/docs/kl_use_help.md

-## kl use region
+## kl use help

-select region of selected device
+Help about any command

 ### Synopsis

 ```
-Select region
-Examples:
-  # select region of selected device
-  kl use region
+Help provides help for any command in the application.
+Simply type use help [path to command] for full details.
 ```

 ### Options

 ```
-  -h, --help   help for region
-  -h, --help   help for region
+  -h, --help   help for help
 ```

 ### SEE ALSO